One Day Trip to Bath from London

 Hotel Indigo Bath

-Built in the Georgian style, the Hotel Indigo Bath is perfect to experience the old times with a bit of luxury.
-It is a 4 star hotel that is located close to the Bath Spa train station.
+Built in the Georgian style, the Hotel Indigo Bath is perfect for experiencing the old times with a bit of luxury.
+It is a 4-star hotel located close to the Bath Spa train station.

 Click here to check for prices on Booking.com